 Josh graduated from the S.I.
 Newhouse School of Public Communications at Syracuse University in with a bachelor of science degree in photography and a minor in anthropology.
 He is currently a graduate student at the Newhouse School.

 Josh's photographs can be found in a variety of online and print publications, including advertisements, military journals, government websites, and the online publications of Time and Mother Jones.
-He was selected as the Defense Video and Imagery Distribution System “Journalist of the Month” in 2013 for his photography in Afghanistan, and he is a 2016 alumni of the Eddie Adams Workshop XXIX.
+He was selected as the Defense Video and Imagery Distribution System “Journalist of the Month” in 2013 for his photography in Afghanistan, and he is a 2016 alumnus of the 2016 Eddie Adams Workshop XXIX.